gmuth/ipp-client-kotlin/README.md

 uses [Java Logging](https://docs.oracle.com/javase/8/docs/technotes/guides/logging/overview.html) - configure as you like.
 Tests can use Logging.configure() to load logging.properties from test/resources.
 The behaviour of my previously used [ConsoleLogger](https://github.com/gmuth/logging-kotlin/blob/main/src/main/kotlin/de/gmuth/log/ConsoleLogger.kt) is now implemented by StdoutHandler and SimpleClassNameFormatter.
-I moved all of my custom logging code to it's own repository [logging-kotlin](https://github.com/gmuth/logging-kotlin/tree/main/src/main/kotlin/de/gmuth/log).
+I moved all of my custom logging code to its own repository [logging-kotlin](https://github.com/gmuth/logging-kotlin/tree/main/src/main/kotlin/de/gmuth/log).

-## Build sources
+## Sources

 To build the jar make sure you have JDK 11 installed.
 The default tasks build the jar in `build/libs`.